-Co-operation Communication Independence Resilience Problem solving
+Co-operation Communication Independence Resilience Problem solving co-operation Communication muepenuence Resilience FIODICITI SOLVING

 We recognise that children all make progress at different times and at different speeds.
 For any child who may have difficulties making progress in any area of their development, we endeavour to ensure that we provide as much of the right support as we can to help them to be happy, healthy and fulfil their potential.